As U.K. coronavirus cases hit record high, health-care workers are overwhelmed

 Health workers quoted in the media suggested that the government has mismanaged its staffing.
 During the first wave of the virus, the government used empty event spaces to build seven emergency Nightingale hospitals at a cost of 220 million pounds ($297 million).

-However, the Daily Telegraph reported Tuesday that the facilities have remained mostly empty during the new wave of the virus and that some were being dismantled due to shortages in staffing.
+However, the Daily Telegraph reported that the facilities have remained mostly empty during the new wave of the virus and that some were being dismantled because of shortages in staffing.

 Health-care workers also complained that they were not being prioritized for vaccines, which are largely going to the elderly and those with underlying health problems at this stage of the British government’s rollout.